Leigh Delamere services: In popular culture

 The station is mentioned in The Eyre Affair by Jasper Fforde and is supposedly named after the mother of an associate of the main villain.
-It features several times in BBC's Gavin & Stacey, although scenes purportedly at Leigh Delamere were filmed at Cardiff Gate services in Wales.
+It was the proposed meeting point for Marion and Keith (Rob Brydon) in Series 2 Episode 1 - The Services - of the comedy Marion and Geoff and features several times in the BBC sitcom Gavin & Stacey, although scenes purportedly at Leigh Delamere were filmed at Cardiff Gate services in Wales.